Early Immersion: German in Vienna

 Completion of GRMN 1002 by the end of Spring and good academic standing.
 Students who have not completed a German class at Georgia Tech must meet with Ms. Köppe to have their language skills evaluated.
 We do not accept written placement tests, as they have not proven to be a reliable means of assessing language for this program.

-The program fee covers housing, breakfast every day, health insurance, basic ground transportation (metro pass), the cost of field trips, entry fees for any cultural activity included in the program, ground transportation, course materials and books.
+The program charge covers housing, health insurance, basic ground transportation (metro pass), the cost of field trips, entry fees for any cultural activity.

-The program fee does not include summer tuition, non-refundable application fee of $250, visa costs for international students, airline transportation, independent ground transportation, and meals outside the host family home.
+The program charge does not include summer tuition, $ 200 non-refundable application fee, visa costs for international students, airline transportation, independent ground transportation, and meals.

 *This is an estimate and subject to change before October.